Reflection on The Ritz-Carlton Carlton Hotel

 Likewise, the company also has a performance appraisal program.
 The program has enabled it to assess the performance of its employees hence its ability to ascertain their strengths and weaknesses.
 Human resource managers in the company have used the results provided by the performance appraisal program to have an understanding of areas that need to be improved to ensure employees are performing as desired (Walker & Miller, 2010).

-The Reds Carlton hotel has also implemented training and development programs that are aimed at improving skills and knowledge among employees.
+The Ritz-Carlton hotel has also implemented training and development programs that are aimed at improving skills and knowledge among employees.
 Human resource managers in the company understand the need to ensure continuous employee development considering the fact that customer needs and wants keep on changing on a daily basis (Walker & Miller, 2010).
 With this being the case, employees must be improved upon as this is the only way they can be able to satisfy customer needs in an effective and efficient manner.
 Any form of incompetence among employees can lead to low levels of customer satisfaction.
 Every employee joining the company is taken through the training program.
 Human resource managers have developed this culture to ensure all new employees adapt to new cultures and find it easy to handle their roles and duties (Humphrey, 2011).

 Correspondingly, the company offers employees career development opportunities not only that motivate them but to also ensure that the employees are retained.
 Nowadays, many employees are always attracted to companies that offer them career advancement opportunities.
 This is because they always want to achieve their full potential.
 As such, companies that fail to offer career development opportunities stand to lose their best talent to the competition.

 Generally, the company has been able to manage its employees as desired hence high productivity among them.
 It is evident that the company treats its employees with outmost respect and ensures that their concerns are addressed.
 Equally, the company has ensured employees and the management find it easy to work with one another without many problems through improved communication.
-The Reds Carlton hotel has also ensured employees are willing to work with it for a long period of time.
+The Ritz-Carlton hotel has also ensured employees are willing to work with it for a long period of time.
 This has been achieved through providing employees with such incentives to stay with the company as career advancement and rewards among others (Wolff & Wimberly, 2013).

 However, there is the need for the company to create systems on how employees can be able to raise their concerns with ease.
 It needs to capitalize on advanced technologies to improve ways through which the management and low levels employees interact with one another.
 It is also essential for the company to consider reviewing its employees’ salaries in the near future.
 Ultimately, it should consider affording its employees more time with their family members (Walker & Miller, 2010).